pulsar-edit/documentation/docs/contributing-to-pulsar/hacking-on-the-core.md

 ### Within Pulsar

-First, make sure to set `ATOM_DEV_RESOURCE_PATH`, then launch Pulsar and open a project whose root is the root of the Pulsar codebase.
+First, make sure to set `ATOM_DEV_RESOURCE_PATH`; then launch Pulsar and open a project whose root is the root of the Pulsar codebase.
 You may then run the package specs from within Pulsar by invoking the **Window: Run Package Specs** command.
 This will spawn a window that runs the specs and reports on their outcomes.

 ## Running Pulsar builtin package tests locally